Myanmar marks anniversary of killing of founding father

 Also present were President Win Myint, and the powerful military chief, Gen. Min Aung Hlaing.

 Myanmar emerged from decades of military dictatorship in the last few years, with an election in 2015 returning it to civilian-led rule.
+But the military still retains significant power through the country’s constitution, which it authored, and which is a prime source of growing tension between it and the civilian government.

+As the ceremony was held, ordinary people in Yangon, too, showed their respect for Aung San and his murdered colleagues.
+Cars blared their horns in tribute and vendors sold commemorative items.

+“I’ve come to pay my respects to General Aung San and the other martyrs,” said 26-year-old Sai Naw Kham, wearing a red Aung San bandanna over his forehead.
+“They are the good people of our country, and people we deeply respect.”